Why is the sky blue? | Scattering of light | Rayleigh scattering

 Red colour danger signals

-The danger signals and stop signals are always red as red colour is the least scattered.
-The red colour can be seen from the farthest distance.
+The danger signals and stop signals are always red, as the red color is the least scattered.
+The red color can be seen from the farthest distance.

 The white colour of the clouds